 Between October 2012 and July 2013, we issued to Platinum warrants to purchase a 176,129 unregistered shares of our common stock and, subject to Platinum's exercise of its rights to exchange shares of our Series A Preferred Stock that it holds, we are obligated to issue to Platinum an additional warrant to purchase 375,000 unregistered shares of common stock (collectively, the "Platinum Warrants").
-As originally issued, the Platinum Warrants contained an exercise price adjustment feature that would reduce the exercise price of the warrants and increase the number of shares of our common stock eligible for Platinum's purchase thereunder in the event we subsequently issued equity instruments at a price lower than the exercise price of the Platinum Warrants.
-Prior to their amendment in May 2015, as described below, we accounted for the Platinum Warrants and son-cash liabilities and estimated their fair value at the end of each financial reporting period and recorded the change in the fair value as non-cash income.
-The key component in determining the fair value of the Platinum Warrants and the related liability was the market price of our common stock, which is subject to significant fluctuation and is not under our control.
+As originally issued, the Platinum Warrants contained an exercise price of the warrants part to purchase 375,000 unregistered shares of our common stock leigible for Platinum Varrants").
+As originally issued, the Platinum Warrants.
+Prior to their amendment in May 2015, as described below, we accounted for the Platinum Warrants and increase the number of shares of component in determining the fair value of the Platinum Warrants and their fair value at the end of each financial reporting period and recorded the change in the fair value as non-cash liabilities and estimated their fair value at the price of our common stock, which is subject to significant fluctuation and is not under our control.
 The resulting change in the fair value of the warrant liability on our net income or loss was therefore also subject to significant fluctuation.
 Assuming all other fair value inputs remained generally constant, we generally recorded an increase in the warrant liability and non-cash losses when our stock price increased and a decrease in the warrant liability and non-cash gains when our stock price decreased.